SDA-SE/sda-dropwizard-commons/docs/server-error-handling.md

-# SDA Commons error handling example
+# SDA Commons Error Handling example

 The SDA commons libraries provide support to generate the common error structures as described in the REST guide.
 This implementation is part of the [`sda-commons-server-jackson`](server-jackson.md#error-format) bundle.